Plan your 2026 internship - Apply today!

-Physical Therapy Internships in Athens
+Physical Therapy Internships in Greece

 Learn modern physical therapy techniques by interning alongside experienced local therapists in general hospitals and clinics.
 Physical Therapy interns shadow and assist in a wide range of departments, learning about different specialties and treatments and experiencing real life therapies in action.